-- Gather essential marketing data (that you need to start tracking ASAP if you aren’t already!)
+2. Gather essential marketing data (that you need to start tracking ASAP if you aren’t already!)

 Who Should Use Search Console?

-It has useful features for:
+It has valuable features for:

-- SEO Specialists: Search Console helps you monitor website traffic, watch search rankings, and make informed decisions about improving your site’s technical performance.
+- SEO Professionals: Search Console helps you monitor website traffic, watch search rankings, and make informed decisions about improving your site’s technical performance.
 Use the Search Console data to prioritize technical improvements and conduct analyses in conjunction with other SEO tools.